cyberthinkers/FireDancer3D/README.md

 ### FireDancer3D - A graphics engine for doing 3D graphics in Scala

-FireDancer3D is an engine for doing 3D graphics, animation and spatial sound.
-While it is styled after a number of open source gaming engines, the purpose of the engine is to promote a new style of user interaction on the Web.
-It uses Scala.js to generate JavaScript for the browser and WebGL for 2D/3D graphics.
+FireDancer3D is a 3D engine and support library written in Scala.
+It will include support for animation and spatial sound.
+It supports

+it is patterned after a number of open source gaming engines, it ca

+the purpose of the library is not  promote a new style of user interaction on the Web.

+It uses Scala.js to generate JavaScript for the browser and supports WebGL for 2D/3D graphics.

 ### License
 See http://opensource.org/licenses/MIT